Stoat or Weasel? What Are The Differences?

 “Was it a stoat or a weasel we spotted?”
 Is question most people say when they spot a creature bounding across the path.
 These elusive, fast-moving predators are notoriously hard to spot - let alone identify in the few seconds you might glimpse one darting through a hedge.

 British weasels and stoats are both mustelids, but they differ significantly in size, appearance, and habitat.
-The wild mustelidae family comes in all sorts of shapes and sizes, such as badgers, polecats, weasels, and stoats.
+The wild Mustelidae family comes in all sorts of shapes and sizes, such as badgers, polecats, weasels, and stoats.
 The domesticated ferret is also part of the same family.
 Though similar in many ways, stoats and weasels are two distinct species with important roles in the ecosystem.
 Telling them apart isn’t just a fun fact for nature walks, it helps us better understand and protect these underappreciated members of Britain’s wildlife.

 IT'S ALL IN THE SIZE AND MARKINGS